junxit/us-congress-bills-110/metadata.md

 - 2007-11-13 — Introduced in House
 - 2007-11-13 — Introduced in House
 - 2007-11-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-11-14 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2007-12-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-05 — Considered under suspension of the rules. (consideration: CR H14212-14217, H14226)
+- 2007-12-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+822.
+- 2007-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-05 — Ms. Richardson moved to suspend the rules and agree to the resolution, as amended.
+- 2007-12-05 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 1133). (text: CR H14212)
+- 2007-12-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 1133).(text: CR H14212)